-In 2015, we launched our first vehicle, the Gogoro 1.
-Since then, we have released numerous vehicle products and introduced new technology for ePTWs.
-The technologies we develop for our branded ePTW have led to the innovative powertrains, systems, and components we offer to partner OEMs.
-As we continue to innovate in Gogoro-branded products the entire platform benefits from new technology and features that can be extended into future enabling kits.
+In 2015, we launched our first vehicle, the Gogoro 1 Smartscooter.
+Since then, we have released numerous Smartscooter vehicles and introduced new ePTW technologies that we have developed for our branded ePTW have led to the innovative powertrains, systems, and components we offer to partner OEMs.
+As we continue to innovate Gogoro-branded products, the entire platform benefits from new technology and features that can be extended into future enabling kits.

-In 2022, we introduced a number of new vehicle products including the newly re-designed Gogoro Delight, as well as Viva Mix and Viva Max products.
-Partner brands also introduced new vehicles and we will continue to innovate under both the Gogoro brand and working together with OEM partners to bring innovative Gogoro technology for ePTWs to their branded products.
+In 2023, we introduced a number of new vehicle products including Gogoro CrossOver, and collaborated with Muji and well-known Japanese designer Naoto Fukasawa to launch a dedicated vehicle and a line of lifestyle products.
+Partner brands also introduced new vehicles and we will continue to innovate under both the Gogoro brand and by working together with OEM partners to bring innovative Gogoro technology for ePTWs to their branded products.